• Published 30 Jan 2023

 Heat Guns

 Electric heat shrink guns are the principal method of applying heat to tubing, wrap and tape.
 These versatile appliances are lightweight and available with both single and double handles.
+You can check out our complete guide to heat guns to learn more about them.

 Related Uses